RenaShahMSFT/AzureFilesVPN/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+Deploy the ARM Template by clicking above button - fill sample parameters from[azuredeploy.parameters.json](azuredeploy.parameters.json), however, make sure the root certificate signature is the one you created above.

+This deployment takes ~20 minutes to complete.

 ![deploy ARM Template](/images/ARMTemplateSample.png)

 This template creates a VNet with a Gateway subnet associated to Azure Storage Service endpoint.
 It then creates a public IP which is used to create a VPN Gateway in the VNet.
-Finally it configures a Dynamic Routing gateway with Point-to-Site configuration with protocoal auth type SSTP including VPN client address pool, client root certificates and revoked certificates and then creates the Gateway.
+Finally it configures a Dynamic Routing gateway with Point-to-Site configuration with protocol auth type SSTP including VPN client address pool, client root certificates and revoked certificates and then creates the Gateway.

 Modify parameters file to change default values.